hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1334

-However, there are some among the Bedouins who believe in Allah and the Last Day, and consider what they spend as a means of drawing closer to Allah, and of deserving the prayers of the Messenger.
+However, there are some among the Bedouins who believe in Allah and the Last Day, and consider what they spend as a means of drawing closer to Allah, and of deserving the invocations of the Messenger.
 It is certainly a means of drawing closer for them.
 Allah will admit them to His mercy, for Allah is All-Forgiving, Most Merciful.

 # 1335